npenza/npenza/readme.md

 # Noah Penza
-### A Fullstack Developer.
+### A Fullstack Web Developer.
 Proficient in React & React Native, Next.js , Firebase, MongoDB, Tailwind and Git.

 ⤷  A passionate web developer who takes pride in creating stand-out websites that users love.
 Bringing forth expertise in the design, installation, testing, and maintenance of web systems.
 Equipped with a diverse and promising skill-set.
 Proficient in an assortment of technologies.